MMaldo017/Pet_Friendly/journals/martin_maldonado.md

 ## Week2:

 Purpose-
-create an endpoint and start our backend authorization Issues-
+create get_all_pets fastapi endpoint and get_all and get_all Pydantic models.
+Also, PetIn and PetOut Issues-
 We had an issue with our UserOut model, where we werent getting back the id created by the database(resolved) Getting a 401 error when creating a user but the user was still being creted in the database(resolved by a sytax error where the user was being created(users.py - router.post), it was adding the email instead of the username)